-- kitchenette with microwave, cutlery, crockery, kettle, toaster
+- kitchenette with microwave, cutlery, crockery, kettle, toaster and coffee plunger

-- a good selection of breakfast cereals, teas and coffees as well as a
+- a good selection of breakfast cereals, teas and coffees as well as a well-stocked mini bar

 There’s also a very large bathroom stocked with plenty of towels, toiletries and a hair dryer, as well as a spa and/or double shower.
 The rooms are well heated for the cold months too.
 For convenience there is a guest laundry service and secure underground offsite parking.
 The rooms are well set up for entertaining friends or for holding conferences with work colleagues.
 Although each room has a king-sized bed, some rooms can be made up to cater for families if needed.
 For added security, a very easy to use swipe card accesses the hotel and rooms.

-Dining Options, Gym Access and and Business Services
+Dining Options, Gym Access, Business Services

-On the ground floor of the building is the Mecca Restaurant, which is casual dining with a varied, good selection menu, and it does takeaway as well.
+On the ground floor of the building is the Mecca Restaurant, which is casual dining with a varied, good selection menu, and it does take away as well.
 Very handy if you are too tired to go out for the night.
 The Ikon Hotel also has charge back arrangements with some of the other restaurants and cafes in Burnie.
 Access to one of the local gyms is provided, as well as business services including printing, faxing and photocopying.

 We had a delightful stay at the Ikon Hotel and found the staff to be very helpful and friendly.
 Manager Tracy couldn’t do enough for us and she was very helpful and knowledgeable on any queries we had about the hotel, Burnie and the surrounding area.
 The room was fabulous with its fresh new look and everything we needed was supplied.
-We felt relaxed and refreshed after a good nights sleep on the wonderful king sized bed with the fantastic Tempur mattress.
+We felt relaxed and refreshed after a good night’s sleep on the wonderful king sized bed with the fantastic Tempur mattress.

 The rest of the hotel also had a relaxed atmosphere about it with comfortable Italian leather chairs in the foyers and marvellous old poster artworks displayed on each level.
 All of the 12 spacious and contemporary apartments are just the thing for couples or corporate guests wanting a bit extra in a hotel room.
 The Ikon Hotel is certainly the place to stay if you desire a mix of stylish modern accommodation with a comfortable feel in an historic building.